Follow TV Tropes

 • Whole-Plot Reference: To La Jetée, a French New Wave film made up entirely of still images.

-• Wig, Dress, Accent: Used at the end, when the protagonists use store bought disguises (a glued on mustache for the man and a blonde wig for the woman) to get through airport security and escape to Florida.
+• Wig, Dress, Accent: Used at the end, when the protagonists use store-bought disguises (a glued-on mustache for the man and a blonde wig for the woman) to get through airport security and escape to Florida.

 • With Great Power Comes Great Insanity: All the time travelers go insane from the stresses involved in time travel; hence government use of expendable prisoners for this task.

 • Write Back to the Future: As Cole prepares to travel from the future, he is given the telephone number of an answering machine whose tape was found in archaeological research; the whole end-of-the-world problem ensured the tape was not erased for reuse.
+Although a team of scientists spent months and years recovering from the decayed magnetic tape.

 • You Are Too Late: Even if Cole hadn't been shot down by airport security and had succeeded in taking down the rogue scientist, the virus had already been released to the Airport Security Guard.